ONSdigital/dp/guides/NEW_API.md

 Prerequisites
 -------------

-If any of the following Github links 404, likely you need to be added to the ONSdigital organisation.
+If any of the following Github links 404, you will likely need to be added to the ONSdigital organisation.

 To follow this guide you will need: